mjcull/R4H2O/manuscript/6_data_products.md

 Detailed reports and visualisations need to provide an accurate description of the outcomes, and they need to convince the reader.
 The most critical aspect of successfully communicating the solution to a problem is to ensure that the consumers of the results understand them and are willing to use the data product to solve their problem.
 As much as data science is a systematic process, it is also a cultural process that involves managing the internal change in the organisation.

+Advertising executive Fred Barnard coined the well-worn cliche that "a picture is worth (ten) thousand words" in 1927.
+While this might be the case, the complexity of data science in most cases requires text to explain the analysis.

+To claim that a report needs to be written with clarity and precision in proper spelling and grammar almost seems redundant.
+The importance of readable reports implies that the essential language a data scientist needs to master is not Python or R but English, or another human language.

+Writing a good data report enhances the reproducibility of the process by describing all the steps in the process.
+A  report should also help to explain any complex analysis to the user to engender trust in the results.

+The topic of writing useful business reports is too broad to do justice within the narrow scope of this book.
+For those people that need help with their writing, data science can also assist.
+There are many great online writing tools to support authors not only with spelling but also grammar and idiom.
+These advanced spelling and grammar checkers use advanced text analysis tools to detect more than spelling mistakes and can help fine-tune a text utilizing data science.
+As English is my second language, I rely heavily on the Grammarly software to ensure it is free of apparent issues.
+However, even grammar checking with machine learning is not a perfect replacement for a human being who understands the meaning of the text.

 ## Reproducible Research
 RStudio has several options to create shareable outputs with people who don't necessarily understand R code.
 This section explains how to create reproducible research with the IDE through the use of the R Markdown approach.